Buffalo fillet with red wine and shallot sauce, celery puree and beans wrapped in bacon

 Celery puree:

-1. Cook the celery and potato cubes in salted water for 20 minutes, then drain and return to the pot.
-Let the cubes evaporate over a small heat, stirring constantly, until they have become nice and dry.
+1. Boil the celery and potato cubes in salted water for 20 minutes, then drain and return to the pot.
+Let the cubes evaporate over low heat, stirring constantly, until they're nice and dry.

-Add the cream and simmer the mixture while stirring (otherwise it will burn slightly!)
-Until the liquid has evaporated and a pulpy mass has formed.
-Meanwhile, put 30g of butter in a small saucepan and heat until brown particles form at the bottom of the pot.
-Pour the (brown) butter through a sieve with a filter.
+Pour in the cream and simmer, stirring constantly (it's easy to burn otherwise!), until the liquid has evaporated and a paste has formed.
+Meanwhile, add 30g of butter to a small saucepan and heat until brown particles form at the bottom of the pan.
+Strain the (brown) butter through a sieve fitted with a filter.

-2. Remove the celery and potato mixture from the heat and pour into a high-performance stand mixer.
-Add the brown butter and the cayenne pepper and puree everything on the strongest level for 1 minute.
-Season the celery puree with salt and lemon juice.
+2. Remove the celery and potato mixture from the heat and transfer it to a high-speed blender.
+Add the brown butter and cayenne pepper and blend on high for 1 minute until super-fine.
+Season the celery puree with salt and lemon juice to taste.

-1. Let the powdered sugar caramelize light brown in a saucepan over medium heat and deglaze with red wine and port wine.
-Add the cinnamon stick, thyme, anise and cloves and shallots to the pot and toss together.
-Let the liquid simmer completely over a low heat, stirring in between.
-Set aside the red wine shallots.
+1. Caramelize the powdered sugar in a saucepan over medium heat until light brown, then deglaze with red wine and port wine.
+Add the cinnamon stick, thyme, anise, cloves, and shallots to the pan and mix together.
+Simmer the liquid over low heat until completely reduced, stirring occasionally.
+Set the red wine shallots aside.

-2. Let the sugar caramelize light brown in a small saucepan over medium heat and add the onion strips.
-Sauté the onions for 1 minute and then deglaze with the red wine and the port.
+2. Caramelize the sugar in a small saucepan over medium heat until light brown, then add the onion strips.
+Sauté the onions for 1 minute, then deglaze with the red wine and port.

-3. Add the marsala, beef stock and thyme and open the liquid to approx. Simmer 120 ml.
-Pour the sauce through a fine sieve, return to the saucepan and heat.
-Bind the sauce with cornstarch mixed in cold water or cold stock and stir in the red wine and shallots.
-Season with salt and pepper to taste.
+3. Add the Marsala, beef stock, and thyme and simmer uncovered until the liquid reduces to about 120 ml.
+Strain the sauce through a fine sieve, return it to the pot, and heat it back up.
+Thicken the sauce with cornstarch mixed with cold water or cold stock and stir in the red wine shallots.
+Season with salt and pepper.

 Green beans wrapped in bacon:

-1. Cook the beans in salted water for 12 minutes, then drain.
-Wrap 5-6 beans each with a slice of bacon and fry the beans in a skillet over medium heat in 2 tablespoons of olive oil and 50g of butter until crisp.
-Possibly.
-Lightly salt and pepper.
+1. Boil the beans in salted water for 12 minutes, then drain.
+Wrap 5-6 beans each in a slice of bacon and fry the beans in a pan over medium heat with 2 tablespoons of olive oil and 50g of butter until crispy.
+Season lightly with salt and pepper, if desired.

 Leave a comment